AlexanderFarrell/Anava/docs/schedule/platforms.md

 # Supported Platforms

 The following is an overview of supported platforms for Anava.

-Any platform on this list is currently in development or building, and this list is likely to expand in the future.
+Platforms checked off are supported.
+Platforms not checked off are in process of being supported.

 ## By OS